SerhatDikel/Unity-GridMapper/README.md

 # How to Use
 ![instruction](/Documentation/htu0.gif)
 Using GridMapper is very easy.
-Create a new Grid map from the Asset menu, edit it as desired, and that's it.
+Create a new Grid map from the Asset menu, edit it as desired, and that's it.<br />
 The only thing left is to assign the GridMap and use it in your code.

 ## Example